davepinch/pinchy.cc/content/topics/places/islands/h/hunting-islands/hunting-islands.md

 ---
 title: "Hunting Islands"
-across the Elochoman Slough to the southeast: Cathlamet, Washington
+across the Columbia River to the west: Tenasillahe Island across the Elochoman Slough to the southeast: Cathlamet, Washington
 description: A pair of islands in the Cathlamet Channel of the Columbia River at the mouth of the Elochoman River island in: